drcapybara/Blind-RSA-Signatures/README.md

 2. On the right-hand side, $\((s^e \mod n) \cdot (r_i^e \mod n)\)$ also simplifies to $\(s^e \cdot r_i^e \mod n\)$.
 3. Therefore, both sides of the equation are equal, ensuring the consistency of the prover's claim.

-This step in the protocol ensures that the prover can demonstrate knowledge of the signature $\(s\)$ without revealing either the signature or the message $\(m\)$, adhering to the zero-knowledge property.